esper-io/dev-docs/docs/home/console/device-provisioning/afw-provisioning/index.md

 ![Provision Device](../../../assets/OLD_DASHBOARD/1_ProD.png)

-- Device needs to be connected to the Internet either using the Mobile network or WiFi
+- Device needs to be connected to the internet either using the Mobile network or WiFi

 ![Provision Device](../../../assets/OLD_DASHBOARD/3_PD.png)